 Because the ego so desperately wants to cling onto any sense of self and preserve it's identity, it can take a great deal of practice, bravery and fearlessness to release all forms of resistance and attachment, surrendering completely into the unknown.

 I don’t see fearlessness in the traditional sense of having a lack of fear.
-To me, it’s about being honest with one’s self to acknowledge and feel the fear fully, while being courageous enough with intention to transcend it; grabbing the devil by the horns, looking it in the eyes, and facing it head on.
+To me, it’s about being honest with one’s self to acknowledge and feel the fear fully, while being courageous enough with intention to move towards it to move through it; grabbing the devil by the horns, looking it in the eyes, and facing it head on.

 This very art of surrender, is how psychedelics assist in providing practice for when the inevitable comes.

 As it states in The Psychedelic Experience: A manual based on the Tibetan Book of the Dead, (also quoted by John Lennon in The Beatles song ‘Tomorrow Never Knows’)...